arthurk2323/hospital_readmissions_nlp/README.md

 * [Project Structure](#project-structure)

 ## Overview
 Hospital readmissions are costly for health systems and payers.
 The average readmission cost in 2016 was $14.4K.
-That is why one of the metrics payers use to assess healthcare systems and medical providers is 30-day readmission rates.
+This is why one of the metrics payers use to assess healthcare systems and medical providers is 30-day readmission rate.
 The Centers for Medicare & Medicaid Services (CMS) has implemented the [Hospital Readmissions Reduction Program](https://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/AcuteInpatientPPS/Readmissions-Reduction-Program) (HRRP), which incentivizes providers by tying reimbursements with readmission rates.
 However, according to the [Agency for Healthcare Research and Quality (AHRQ)](https://www.hcup-us.ahrq.gov/reports/statbriefs/sb248-Hospital-Readmissions-2010-2016.jsp), readmission rates in the US has stayed relatively consistent from 2010 to 2016, as see in the figure below.
 Based on a [study](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2498846) conducted by the University of California San Francisco (UCSF), approximately 27% of 30-day readmissions are preventable.

 ![30_day_readmit](./images/30_day_readmissions.png)

 ## Business Understanding
 ACME Health, a large payor based in Boston, MA, has hired Flatiron Consulting to help prevent their high risk patients from being readmitted to the hospital, especially those that end up in the ICU.
-For this project, they partnered with Beth Israel Deaconess Medical Center in Boston, MA, to have access to the medical center's patient data.
+For this project, they partnered with Beth Israel Deaconess Medical Center in Boston, MA, to provide access to the medical center's patient data.
 After reviewing the data, I have decided to create a model that utilizes the patient discharge summaries to predict whether or not the patient will likely be readmitted to the ICU within 30-days post discharge.
 ACME Health can use this model to help predict any future patients, so that they can focus on and follow-up with these patients post discharge.

 ## Data Understanding
 The dataset contains ~60K patient admissions claims data of >50K patients  who were admitted to the critical care units of the Beth Israel Deaconess Medical Center from 2001 to 2012.
 The dataset is from [MIMIC](https://mimic.mit.edu/) database that is owned by the Massachusetts Institute of Technology (MIT).
 In order to have access to the database, you have to be credentialed under [PhysioNet](https://physionet.org/settings/credentialing/) and have to take a short bioethics course.
-Therefore, there is no data in the data folder as of now.
+Therefore, there is no data in the repo.

 The following datasets were used for this project:
 * ADMISSIONS.csv: every unique admissions per patient